 Mary Patricia Martell Jones

 Recently I was reading a book that had the following quote: “When a man dies, that aspect of the universe which is his own particular vision and the unique play of his mind also crashes in ruins forever” (Greek poet Nikos Kazantzakis).
 This goes straight to the heart of my love for “people” history, stories and musings – how much is lost when someone passes out of this world.
-If we don’t capture these stories, what have we now missed forever?
+If we don’t capture these stories, what will be missed forever?